tingerrr/typst-test/docs/book/src/README.md

 - [Tests](./reference/tests.md) outlines which types of tests `typst-test` supports, how they can be customized and which features are offered within the test scripts.
 - [Test Set Language](./reference/test-set-dsl.md) defines the test set language and its built in test sets.
 - [Configuration Schema](./reference/config.md) lists all existing config options, their expected types and default values.
-- [Command Line Tool](./reference/cli.md) goes over the `typst-test`s various sub commands, arguments and options.
+- [Command Line Tool](./reference/cli.md) goes over `typst-test`s various sub commands, arguments and options.